fiveisprime/lattice/README.md

 Clone it and use `css/style.css` :)

+`config.rb` is included to make using the source easier.
+Update the sass and css source and go.
+You'll also need compass installed.

 Customization should be made within `_layout.scss` or add your own partials and append them to `style.scss`.